 The International Travel Survey targets all Canadian residents who return to Canada and all American and overseas residents entering Canada, except diplomats and their dependents, refugees, landed immigrants, military, crew and former Canadian residents.
-With the AES, it also targets overseas travellers returning directly to selected overseas countries.
+With the Air Exit Survey, it also targets American and overseas travellers returning directly to the USA or to selected overseas countries.
 The targeted countries are those from which we attract the most travellers.

 In August 1999, during the development of the Air Exit Survey for overseas visitors, some testing occurred in different airports.
 The main points observed during the testing were the time required to conduct the interviews, the quality of the data obtained from the distribution of the questionnaire by Statistics Canada interviewers versus personal interviews, the potential response rate as well as logistics required to conduct the interviews.
 As a result, personal interviews were chosen over the distribution of questionnaires.
 Data collection for the AES started in January 2000.

-Testing of the AES for American visitors occurred in 2011, which consisted of informal, face-to-face interviews with respondents awaiting their flight at Ottawa International Airport (YOW).
+Testing of the AES for American visitors occurred in 2011, which consisted of informal, face-to-face interviews with respondents awaiting their flight at Ottawa International Airport.
 A team of four interviewers approached travelers and administered the questionnaire to non-Canadian residents.
-A consultant from the Questionnaire Design Resource Centre (QDRC) observed the interviews and asked respondents a few follow-up probing questions once the questionnaire was completed.
+Respondents were also asked a few follow-up probing questions once the questionnaire was completed to gauge their understanding.

 A redesign of the ITS survey commenced in 2011 and was implemented in 2013, with a reduction in paper questionnaires from five to two and the introduction of the e-questionnaire.
-All aspects of the survey from capture to processing to tabulations are being updated using common and generic tools.
-An e-questionnaire version of our paper questionnaire was produced with the aid of the following divisions:
+The mail-back questionnaires were last used in 2014.

-The e-questionnaire application was tested by members of the project team.
+The e-questionnaire version of the paper questionnaire was thoroughly tested by members of the project team before implementation.
 The first phase consisted of specially-prepared test cases to verify specific functionality.
 In the second phase, data corresponding to actual trips was entered, to test both the performance and user-friendliness of the tool.
 Cognitive testing of the e-questionnaire was conducted by Statistics Canada's Questionnaire Design Resource Centre (QDRC) in both Ottawa and Montreal.
 A pilot test was carried out between March 26 and March 31, 2012.
 The goals of the pilot test were to test operational procedures and the on-line response application, and to estimate the take-up rate.